Davidchowrj/davidchowrj.github.io/index.md

 Project Management knowledge areas

-1) Integration
+1. Integration
-2) Scope
+1. Scope
-3) Cost
+1. Cost
-4) Quality
+1. Quality
-5) Resource
+1. Resource
-6) Communications
+1. Communications
-7) Risk
+1. Risk
-8) Procurement
+1. Procurement
-9) Stakeholder Management
+1. Stakeholder Management

 Projects involve **5 project management process groups**

-1) Iniatiting processes
+1. Iniatiting processes
-    *   Defining and authorizing a project
+    - Defining and authorizing a project
-2) Planning processes
+1. Planning processes
-    * Planning what work must be done to ensure a project fulfills an organization's needs
+    - Planning what work must be done to ensure a project fulfills an organization's needs
-3) Executing processes
+1. Executing processes
-    * Coordinating resources and people to create a product/services
+    - Coordinating resources and people to create a product/services
-4) Monitoring & Controlling processes
+1. Monitoring & Controlling processes
-    * Measure progress of project against its objectives
+    - Measure progress of project against its objectives
-5) Closing processes
+1. Closing processes
-    * Finalizing acceptance of a project and concluding it
+    - Finalizing acceptance of a project and concluding it

 ## I.T Project Management Methodology

-Methodology
+Methodology:

 * Describes **how things should be done**
 Standard
 * Describes **what should be done to manage a project**